The Delaunay Density Diagnostic: Introduction

 At a large scale, e.g.~$x\in[-10^4, 10^4]$, the quadratic term is dominant and only an extremely dense sampling of the interval would be able to distinguish the cosine term from random noise.
 At a small scale, e.g.~$x\in[-1,1]$, the cosine term is dominant and even a very dense sampling of the interval would be insufficient to pick up the quadratic term behavior.
 At intermediate scales, the interplay between sampling density and feature representation is more subtle, motivating the need for a computational approach to the problem.

 We first describe the Delaunay density diagnostic in the simplest context and in a manner slightly distinct from how it is actually implemented.
 Assume we can rapidly compute the output of a function $f:\bbR^d\raw\bbR^1$ for any $\bx\in\bbR^d$.
 For now, we assume there is no uncertainty or significant numerical error in the output computation, as can be the case when $f$ is given by an analytical formula or a trained neural network of mild complexity.
-The following must then be specified by the user: \begin{itemize} \item A set of \textbf{query points} $\{\bq_i\}\subset\bbR^d$. \item A $d$-dimensional \textbf{bounding box} $\calB\subset\bbR^d$, such that $\{\bq_i\}\subset \calB$. \item An initial set of \textbf{sample points} $\{\bx_j\}\subset\bbR^d$, drawn randomly from $\calB$. \item An \textbf{upsampling growth factor} $b\in (1,2]$. \end{itemize} In the simplest case, we choose the query points to be a regular, axis-aligned lattice of $p^d$ points forming a cube in $\bbR^d$, for some $p$, and $\calB$ to be a box with the same center as the lattice but larger diameter.
-The main computation is an iterative procedure: \begin{enumerate} \item For each query point $\bq_i$, compute and store ${\hat f}(\bq_i)$, the unique Delaunay piecewise-linear interpolant defined by $\{\bx_j,f(\bx_j)\}$, evaluated at $\bq_i$. \item Let $|\{\bx_j\}|=n$.
-Let $\ell$ be the integer closest to $\left[ b~n^{1/d}- (b-1)\right]^d$.
-Randomly sample $\ell$ more points from $\calB$ and add these points to the set of samples so that $|\{\bx_j\}|=n+\ell$. \item Repeat until $|\{\bx_j\}|$ exceeds a specified threshold. \end{enumerate} If some $\bq_i$ lies outside the convex hull of the $\{\bx_j\}$ at a step of the process, the Delaunay interpolant is not defined and we just store a \texttt{nan} value.
+The following must then be specified by the user: \begin{itemize} \item A $d$-dimensional \textbf{bounding box} $\calB\subset\bbR^d$.
+All data and computations will be confined to this box.
+In practice, it is best to rescale the box to a standard hypercube (such as $[0,1]^d$), which would induce a similar rescaling on any data contained within. \item An initial set of \textbf{sample points} $\{\bx_j\}\subset\calB$.
+Ideally, these points are spread uniformly over $\calB$.
+The initial Delaunay interpolant will be determined by this set. \item An \textbf{upsampling growth factor} $b\in (1,2]$.
+Sample points will increase by $b^d$ in each iteration, typically via uniform upsampling.
+Each iteration determines a finer-grained Delaunay interpolant than the previous. \item A set of \textbf{query points} $\{\bq_i\}\subset\calB$.
+The Delaunay interpolant will be evaluated at these points.
+To avoid too many query points falling outside the convex hull of the sample points (thus resulting in geometric extrapolation), the query points should be supported in a proper subset of $\calB$.
+In general, the larger $d$ is, the smaller the subset bounding the query points must be, but the nature of the sample points also plays a role (e.g.~ if the samples are intentionally clustered in some region). \end{itemize} In the simplest case, we choose the query points to be a regular, axis-aligned lattice of $p^d$ points forming a cube in $\bbR^d$, for some $p$, and $\calB$ to be a box with the same center as the lattice but larger diameter.
+The main computation is an iterative procedure: \begin{enumerate} \item For each query point $\bq_i$, compute and store ${\hat f}(\bq_i)$, the unique Delaunay piecewise-linear interpolant defined by $\{\bx_j,f(\bx_j)\}$, evaluated at $\bq_i$. \item Let $\|\{\bx_j\}\|=n$.
+Let $\ell$ be the integer closest to $\left[ b~n^{1/d}- (b-1)\right]^d -n$.
+Randomly sample $\ell$ more points from $\calB$ and add these points to the set of samples so that $\|\{\bx_j\}\|=n+\ell$. \item Repeat until $\|\{\bx_j\}\|$ exceeds a specified threshold. \end{enumerate} If some $\bq_i$ lies outside the convex hull of the $\{\bx_j\}$ at a step of the process, the Delaunay interpolant is not defined and we just store a \texttt{nan} value.
 This case can be avoided by increasing the diameter of $\calB$ or increasing the initial number of points in $\{\bx_j\}$.

 Observe that the values of ${\hat f}(\bq_i)$ may change at each step, since the introduction of new samples may change the sample points defining the computation of ${\hat f}(\bq_i)$.
 We use this observation to compute an approximate rate of convergence of the interpolants to the true function $f$ over the region defined by the query points.
 Let ${\hat f}_k(\bq_i)$ denote the interpolated value at $\bq_i$ at the $k$th step of the iterative procedure.
 For each $k\geq 2$, we compute a rate $r_k$ defined by